concourse/rfcs/041-opa-integration/proposal.md

 User also may specifically want to or don't want to do run policy check against certain actions.
-For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `RunTask`, which can be solved by white list and black list.
-Two more filters, `policy- check-filter-action-white-list` and `policy-check-filter-action-black-list` are supported.
-If an action is defined in white list, then the action will always go through policy check, vice versa for black list.
+For example, a cluster will want to check policy against only `SetPipeline`, or the other cluster don't want to check policy against `RunTask`, for which two more filters, `policy-check-filter-action` and `policy-check- filter-action-skip` are supported.
+If an action is defined in action list, then the action will always go through policy check, vice versa for action-skip list.

 In summary, where are three policy check filters:

 * `policy-check-filter-http-methods`: defines HTTP methods of actions that should go through policy checks.
 Default to empty list.
-* `policy-check-filter-action-white-list`: defines action names that should always go through policy checks.
+* `policy-check-filter-action`: defines action names that should always go through policy checks.
 Default to empty list.
-* `policy-check-filter-action-black-list`: defines action names that should never go through policy checks.
+* `policy-check-filter-action-skip`: defines action names that should never go through policy checks.
 Default to empty list.

 # Open Questions